a commercial litigator

 Sargent Hall is located across Boston Common from the Massachusetts State House.
 Our Law School building is seven floors and includes, in addition to our technology-embedded classrooms, moot court rooms; a dining hall; office space for our five law journals and over 50 student organizations; and work space for our nationally ranked in-house clinical programs.
 Our law library can be found on the top two levels of the building, with a multitude of study areas overlooking the Boston Common.

 Suffolk Law is in downtown Boston, the business and financial hub of New England and a beautiful, inclusive, and historic city.
-Boston is the state capital and home to a dozen courthouses and Fortune 500 companies, affording Suffolk Law students countless opportunities in legal, business, and financial sectors, as well as the judiciary and government.
-Within two hours, Suffolk Law students can travel from campus to a beach on Cape Cod, skiing in Vermont, or hiking in the Berkshires.
+Boston is the state capital, home to dozens of courthouses, and the headquarters of 12 Fortune 500 companies.
+Suffolk Law students have countless opportunities in legal, business, and financial sectors, as well as the judiciary and government.
+Within two hours, Suffolk Law students can swim on Cape Cod, ski in Vermont, or hike in the Berkshires or White Mountains.

 Critical race theorist